 THIS NEWS RELEASE IS NOT FOR DISSEMINATION OR DISTRIBUTION IN THE UNITED STATES OF AMERICA TO UNITED STATES NEWSWIRE SERVICES OR UNITED STATES PERSONS

-CALGARY, Alberta, May 21, 2019 (GLOBE NEWSWIRE) — Questerre Energy Corporation (“Questerre” or the “Company”) (TSX,OSE:QEC) is pleased to announce that it has partnered with Schlumberger for its Clean Tech Energy project in Quebec.
+CALGARY, Alberta, July 26, 2019 (GLOBE NEWSWIRE) — Questerre Energy Corporation (“Questerre” or the “Company”) (TSX,OSE:QEC) reported that it has recently engaged SNC-Lavalin Inc., one of Canada’s largest engineering firms, to develop the engineering and design for its clean tech energy project in Quebec.

 For further information, please contact:

 (403) 777-1185 | (403) 777-1578 (FAX) |Email: email@example.com